carlosms/sourced-ce/docs/faq.md

 The user interface is based in the open-sourced [Apache Superset](http://superset.apache.org), so you can also refer to [Superset tutorials](http://superset.apache.org/tutorial.html) for advanced usage of the web interface.

+## I Get IOError: [Errno 13] Permission denied: u'./.env'

+This happens if you have installed Docker from snap packages.
+This is not supported, please install it following [the official documentation](https://docs.docker.com/install/) ([#78](https://github.com/src-d/sourced-ce/issues/78)).